-As we discussed in Section 6.2, genetic distance measures relatedness between populations and is roughly proportional to the time since two populations shared the same ancestors, that is, since they were the same population.
-Over time, ancestors transmit a large number of traits to their descendants, not only biologically (through DNA), but also culturally.
+As we discussed in Section 2, genetic distance measures relatedness between populations and is roughly proportional to time since two populations shared the same ancestors, that is, since they were the same population.
+Over time, ancestors transmit a large number of traits to their descendants, not only biologically (through DNA transmission), but also culturally.
 This transmission takes place with variation and change over time.
-Therefore, on average, populations that are more closely related will have had less time to diverge from each other on a large set of culturally transmitted traits, such as language, religion, traditions, habits and values.
-This process establishes a close connection between ancestry, measured by genetic distance, and culturally transmitted traits: genetic distance and memetic distance should be positively correlated.
-A stylized formal model, adapted from Spolaore and Wacziarg (2009, 2012), can illustrate this relationship in a simplified and concise way.
+Therefore, on average, populations that are more closely related will have had less time to diverge from each other on a large set of culturally transmitted traits, such as language, religion, traditions, habits, and values.
+This process establishes a close connection between ancestry, measured by genetic distance, and culturally transmitted traits.
+A stylized formal model, adapted from Spolaore and Wacziarg (2012), can illustrate the relationship in a simplified and concise way.20